PaulyDuk/sunshine-prep/README.md

 **Tasks**

-- Create a responsive navigation bar that includes links to Home, About, Services, and Contact pages.
+- Create a responsive navigation bar that includes links to Home, Resources and Contact pages.
 - Implement a collapsible menu for mobile devices.
 - Add a footer that includes social media links and copyright information.